viewi/viewi/README.md

 Imagine Vue js or Angular but in PHP world with the similar user-friendly html templates and components, the application that acts like frontend framework and backend template engine at the same time and renders identical contents on both sides.
 And you don't even need Node js.
 Isn't it awesome?

-### !!
-Under development !!
+### Stage: PoC

+Not production ready yet, as it's in development and still needs a lot of work

 ##### *Requirements: php 7.4+*

+Will expand versions support in the future

 ### Features
 - Server side rendering
 - Perfect page load score
-- Front-end rendering
+- Front end rendering
 - Reactive application
 - Easy to use
-- Template engine, similar to Angular and Vue
+- Simple templates syntax, mix of HTML and PHP
-- Common components and templates for backend and frontend render engines, without need to write javascript.
+- The same code for backend and frontend, without need to duplicate logic in javascript.
-- Web, mobile, desktop support
+- Web, mobile, desktop support (in plans)
 - Does not require Node js

+#### How does it work

+Under the hood Viewi translates your entiry view components into the javascript, and use it for front end reactive application.

-#### Documentation
+#### Short documentation

 ##### [PageEngine](/doc/PageEngine.md)